hyperdriveguy/hyperdriveguy/README.md

 * Deliver software that meets requirements for specialized contexts
 * Pioneer new useful hardware, software, and algorithms
 * Work with embedded systems in various places
-* Design processors and coprocessors (VLSI design)
+* Design processors and coprocessors
 * Design consumer electronics

+### My Personal Goals
+* Be an example of service
+* Become a strong public speaker
+* Avoid debt
+* Change how people think about software and hardware
+* Promote freedom in computing for all people
+* Publish a game (hybrid board/video game)
+* Lobby for right to repair